| Home | Back to Goldfish |

 Red comet shown at BAS 2001.

 Self-coloured metallic yellow comets are less common than reds.
-The top fish was shown at BAS 2007, the centre fish at BAS 2004 and the bottom fish (the camera caught the fish with tail folded) at BAS 1999.
+The top fish was shown at BAS 2008, the centre fish at BAS 2007 and the bottom fish at BAS 1999 (on the left - the camera caught the fish with tail folded) and 2004 (on the right).